 4899>by Stephen F. Jones 1998 was a difficult year for Georgia – generously one might describe it as two steps forward and one step back.
 President Eduard Shevardnadze, who turned 70 in 1998, described the year as a “test of strength for Georgian statehood.”
-It was a year when corruption, the control of law enforcement […]
+It was a year when corruption, the control of law enforcement bodies, and the problem of […]

 You have reached a premium content area of Transitions.
 To read this entire article please login if you are already a Transitions subscriber.